S. Hubert Dent Jr.

-Stanley Hubert Dent Jr. (August 16, 1869 - October 6, 1938) was an American lawyer and politician who served six terms as a U.S. Representative from Alabama from 1909 to 1921.
+Stanley Hubert Dent Jr. (August 16, 1869 - October 6, 1938) was an American lawyer and politician who served six terms as a U.S. representative from Alabama from 1909 to 1921.

 Early life and education

 Born in Eufaula, Alabama, Dent attended the common schools, and was graduated from Southern University (later known as Birmingham Southern College), Greensboro, Alabama, in 1886.

 He was graduated from the University of Virginia Law School at Charlottesville in 1889.

-Career
+Early career

 He was admitted to the bar the same year and practiced in Eufaula, Alabama, until 1899.

-He moved to Montgomery, Alabama, in 1899 and continued the practice of his profession.

-He served as delegate to the State constitutional convention in 1901.
+He moved to Montgomery, Alabama, in 1899 and continued the practice of his profession.He served as delegate to the State constitutional convention in 1901.

 He served as prosecuting attorney for Montgomery County in 1902–1909.

-Politics
+Political career

 He served as delegate to the Democratic National Convention in 1908.

-Congress
+U.S. House of Representatives

 Dent was elected as a Democrat to the Sixty-first and to the five succeeding Congresses (March 4, 1909 – March 3, 1921).

 He served as chairman of the Committee on Military Affairs (Sixty-fifth Congress).